 In general, the differences across the three categories represented above show substantial differences between students who took no music classes, those who took classes for one year or less and those who took more than one year of music.
-Although several limitations have been noted in this report, the authors still concluded that "there is sufficient compelling evidence to suggest that higher levels of music participation are predictive of statistically significant positive benefits for student engagement and learning" (p.
-31).
 This reinforces the assertion that across all student groups, music participation has a meaningful impact on student engagement and learning.
-There were varying rates of achievement between
+There were varying rates of achievement between students from different ethnicities but in every case and by every measure, Latino students who participated in more music study also experienced increased levels of success in the Metropolitan Nashville Public Schools.